 The River Hill Architectural Committee, or RHAC, is responsible for review and final approval of all exterior alterations to existing property, and in-home businesses.
-Each member of the RHAC has the authority to approve or disapprove applications that come before it, taking into consideration the recommendations of the Resident Architectural Committee, or RAC.
-The RHAC shall be composed of three or more individuals designated by the Columbia Association (CA) and the River Hill Village Association, with CA being entitled to approve a majority thereof.
+Each member of the RHAC has the authority to approve or disapprove applications that come before it.
+The RHAC shall be composed of three or more individuals designated by the Columbia Association (CA) and the River Hill Community Association (RHCA), with CA being entitled to approve a majority thereof.

 How does the architectural review process work?

 A resident wishing to make an exterior alteration or establish an in-home business completes an application form and submits it to the Covenant Advisor.
 A list of pending applications is published and/or posted on this Village web site, and also at the Village office in Claret Hall and in The Villager—the association’s newsletter.
 The Resident Architectural Committee (RAC) makes recommendations on applications at a public meeting which interested residents are encouraged to attend.
 The applications are then forwarded to the designated RHAC Sign-off-Representative for final action.

 The entire process can be expected to take 5-6 weeks.
 The Village Covenants allow up to 60 days for review.
 If the applicant is not satisfied by the decision, the applicant can appeal the decision to a committee comprised of a quorum of the RHAC.
 The Village Covenant Advisor will assist residents in preparing and filing applications.